What is Blogging and How Can It Help My Home Business?

 - Blogging provides an easy way to keep your customers and clients up-to-date on what's going on, let them know about new deals, and provide tips.
 The more a customer comes to your blog, the more likely they are to spend money.

 - A blog allows you to build trust and rapport with your prospects.
-Not only can you show off what you know, building your expertise and credibility, but because people can post comments and interact with you, they can get to know you, and hopefully, will trust you enough to buy from you.
+Not only can you show off what you know, building your expertise and credibility, but also, because people can post comments and interact with you, they can get to know you, and hopefully, will trust you enough to buy from you.

-Is there a downside to blogging?
+What is the downside to blogging?

 Blogging is popular because it works as a marketing tool and makes money.
 But blogging isn't all rainbows and unicorns in the world of online income.
 Before starting a blog as a means to make money or to promote your existing business, you should consider these potential downsides: